Using Natural Cosmetic Clays in Skin Care

 Texture: Slightly grainy, but feels smooths and soft when pressed between the fingers

-Skin Care Benefits: French green clay is highly absorptive and adsorptive, it acts like a magnet for impurities.
+Skin Care Benefits: French green clay is highly absorptive and adsorptive, it acts as a magnet for impurities.
 It stimulates blood flow to the skin, removes oils and impurities and exfoliates dead skin cells.
 As the clay dries, it causes the pores to constrict, producing a firmer feeling skin.

 - Toning action stimulates the skin by bringing fresh blood to the surface